 Cantabon Cave is relatively easy to get with any map, so if only you rent a scooter, you can reach that place easily.

-Entrance fee ensures obligatory helmet and necessary torch however it is you who should take care about proper shoes and clothing.
+Entrance fee ensures obligatory helmet and necessary torch however it is you who should take care of proper shoes and clothing.
 Remember – safety first!

 12. Marelle’s Underwater World Museum

-Also included is educational exhibits and a colorful collection of worldwide marine life stamps adorning the walls.
+Also included are educational exhibits and a colorful collection of worldwide marine life stamps adorning the walls.

 Browse for that special gift for a loved one in our beautiful gift shop, all gifts are made by Philippine Artisans.

 We are proud to have Marelle’s family dining, specializing in fine seafood cuisine, dine under our shaded veranda or romantically under the stars.